Common questions about the personal injury claims process

 How much does it cost to make a claim?

-Each personal injury claim made through The Compensation Experts is covered by our No Win, No Fee* (*conditions apply) agreement.
+Each personal injury claim that our solicitors deal with is covered by a no win no fee agreement.
 This means that you’ll not pay any fees if you’re unsuccessful in winning the compensation you deserve.

 My compensation claim is going to court: what does this mean?